Due Date Calculator

 A pregnancy due date calculator offers a good estimate, though it’s important to remember that it's just an approximation.
 Only about 4% of babies are actually born on their estimated due date, with most arriving between 37 and 42 weeks.

-Using our Pregnancy Due Date Calculator, you can estimate your due date based on your last menstrual period, conception date, or ultrasound.
+Using our Pregnancy Due Date Calculator, you can estimate your due date based on your last menstrual period, conception date, IVF transfer, or ultrasound.
 Here's how these methods work and what factors can influence the timing of your baby’s birth.

 What Is a Pregnancy Due Date?